 "Polygamy is permitted under Somalia's customary and religious systems.
 Under the civil system, men who wish to take a second (or subsequent) wife must obtain authorisation from a district court of justice.
-Authorisation is granted if the first wife is ill or sterile, has been imprisoned for more than two years or has been 'unjustifiably absent' from the marital home.
-There is limited data available on the prevalence of polygamous marriages, however based on a number of academic studies, the US Department for Health estimates that one-fifth of the Somali population lives in a polygamous marriage."
-(OECD Social Institutions and Gender Index (2012) Somalia) A County Profile updated by Dr Cedric Barnes following the 9th European Country of Origin Information Seminar in Dublin states: "The position of women under immediate source of authority for the majority of Somali people - the traditional customary law (xeer) - is often in basic contravention of most 'universally accepted' notions of human rights.
+Authorisation is granted if the first wife is ill or sterile, has been imprisoned for more than two years or has been "unjustifiably absent" from the marital home.
+It is also given in the case of "social necessity", which is not defined in the source documents" (OECD Social Institutions and Gender Index (Undated) Somalia)

+A County Profile updated by Dr Cedric Barnes following the 9th European Country of Origin Information Seminar in Dublin states:

+"The position of women under immediate source of authority for the majority of Somali people - the traditional customary law (xeer) - is often in basic contravention of most 'universally accepted' notions of human rights.
 For example xeer allows the marriage of a widow to her deceased husband's close male relative (dumaal in Somali).
 Xeer also theoretically allows the forced marriage of a raped woman to the perpetrator to guard against an escalation of revenge and forces the clan to compensate for the potential yared (bridewealth in Somali) of the raped woman."
-(UNHCR and Refugee Documentation Centre (updated August 2007) Somalia: 9th European Country of Origin Information Seminar, Dublin, 24-25 May 2004) A Danish Immigration Service report quotes Dr Hassan Isak, a lawyer from Baidoa, under the heading 'Marriage proceedings' as follows: "It was stated that in accordance with Islamic law, a man might have up to four wives.
+(UNHCR and Refugee Documentation Centre (updated August 2007) Somalia: 9th European Country of Origin Information Seminar, Dublin, 24-25 May 2004)

+A Danish Immigration Service report quotes Dr Hassan Isak, a lawyer from Baidoa, under the heading 'Marriage proceedings' as follows:

+"It was stated that in accordance with Islamic law, a man might have up to four wives.
 If one dies therefore, there is not the need to remarry.
 As an example, if a man has two wives and one dies, he will take the other as his sole wife.
 If he has children with a wife who dies, one of his other wives will assume responsibility for the children."
-(Danish Immigration Service (17 March 2004) Human Rights and Security in Central and Southern Somalia: Joint Danish, Finnish, Norwegian and British Fact-Finding Mission to Nairobi, Kenya) A document by Emory Law states in relation to polygamy:
+(Danish Immigration Service (17 March 2004) Human Rights and Security in Central and Southern Somalia: Joint Danish, Finnish, Norwegian and British Fact-Finding Mission to Nairobi, Kenya)

+A document by Emory Law states in relation to polygamy:

 "A man may not contract a second marriage without the written permission of the District Court.
 The Court's authorisation requires ascertainment of one of the following conditions: sterility of the wife of which the husband was not aware at the time of marriage, attested by a panel of doctors; incurable chronic or contagious illness of the wife, certified by a doctor; the wife's sentencing to more than two years in prison; the wife's unjustified absence from the matrimonial home for more than one year; or the existence of social necessity (grounds for which are not defined)."
-(Emory Law (undated) Somalia) A document by AFP and carried by Radio Netherlands Worldwide states of secret marriages:
+(Emory Law (undated) Somalia)

+A document by Dawn.com states of secret marriages:

 "Youths in some Muslim countries where sex before marriage is forbidden and the cost of a wedding prohibitive sometimes resort to secret marriage, known as 'Qudbosir' in Somalia and 'Urfi' in most Arab countries.
 The custom, which keeps the matrimony secret from the couples' parents and sometimes from another wife, is frowned upon in most of Somalia but has been practised in southern regions."
-(Radio Netherlands Worldwide (11 January 2010) Somalia men flogged for 'un-Islamic' romance) The US Department of State Country Report states under the heading 'National/Racial/Ethnic Minorities':
+(Dawn.com (11 January 2010) Somalia men flogged for 'un-Islamic' romance)

+The US Department of State Country Report states under the heading 'National/Racial/Ethnic Minorities':

 "Custom restricted intermarriage between minority groups and mainstream clans."
-(US Department of State (27 February 2014) 2013 Country Report on Human Rights Practices - Somalia) This report states under the heading 'Children: Forced and Early Marriage':
+(US Department of State (27 February 2014) 2013 Country Report on Human Rights Practices - Somalia)

+This report states under the heading 'Children: Forced and Early Marriage':